 At a Glance

-- Tasks: Join a dynamic team as a Network Engineer, enhancing network delivery and support.
+- Tasks: Join a dynamic team to enhance network delivery and support.

-- Company: Work for a leading governmental organisation on cutting-edge SDN projects.
+- Company: Leading governmental organisation with cutting-edge SDN projects.

-- Benefits: Enjoy a competitive salary, generous pension scheme, and 32 days of holiday plus bank holidays.
+- Benefits: Competitive salary, generous pension scheme, and 32 days holiday.

-- Qualifications: CCNA certification or equivalent experience in network implementation and firewalling is required.
+- Qualifications: CCNA certification or equivalent experience in network implementation and firewalling.

 The predicted salary is between 31502 - 36333 £ per year.